repomansez/jpvc-convert/README.md

 ## Disclaimer
 While this tool works exactly like the approved one, it has yet not been reviewed and/or approved by a VC leaderboard moderator, so until I'm able to verify with them, using this may get your run refused on the srcom leaderboards.

+## License
+The script itself is licensed under the GPL version 3, but the contents of the jp_cnvrt_files directory are copyrighted to their respective owners. #dontsuemetaketwo